Taofiqqq/fincra-openapi-spec/docs/Pay-in (DEPOSITS)/fincra-virtual-accounts/ngn-virtual-account.md

 ## Supported Banks

-Listed below are the banks that are supported in the creation of NGN virtual accounts.
+Listed below are the banks that are supported in the creation of NGN permanent virtual accounts.
 This value is what you pass in under the "`channel`" field when making a virtual account request.

 | **S/N** | **Bank**            | **Value** | **Enabled** |
 | ------- | ------------------- | --------- | :---------- |